CS 480/680 Comparative Languages

 • Course Description

-This course will introduce fundamental concepts and paradigms underlying the design of modern programming languages.
+This course will introduce fundamental concepts and paradigms underlying the design of modern multi-paradigm programming languages.
 For concreteness, we study the details of an object-oriented language (e.g. Java), and a functional language (e.g., Scheme).
+The former is an exemplar of a language for programming-in-the-large, while the latter is an exemplar of programming-in-the-small.
 The overall goal is to enable comparison and evaluation of existing languages.
 The programming assignments will be coded in Java and in Scheme.

 Prerequisites